 A Peninsular Perfect For Two

 If you haven’t got room for a conventional kitchen island, a peninsular could be the perfect compromise.
 Continuing from a run of base units, peninsulas can seamlessly help you achieve a highly practical u-shaped kitchen layout.
 Just like a kitchen island, a peninsular offers fantastic extra storage and additional worktop space while creating a stylish focal point to your design.
 A peninsular also provides an equally wonderful opportunity to create a cosy spot for enjoying a light lunch or a cup of coffee.
-The chic wood breakfast bar and stylish velvet bar stools adjoining the peninsular below beautifully completes this contemporary Brighton interior.
+The chic wood breakfast bar and stylish velvet bar stools adjoining the peninsular below beautifully complete this contemporary Brighton interior.

 Grab A Coffee While Keeping An Eye On The Kids

-In an open-plan kitchen living area, a kitchen island can cleverly connect the two spaces, establishing a sense of cohesion while creating a boundary between practical and social zones.
+In an open-plan kitchen living area, a kitchen island can cleverly connect two spaces, establishing a sense of cohesion while creating a boundary between practical and social zones.
 Decorative elements such as elegant bar stools and quirky pendant lights differentiate the island from the rest of the kitchen, integrating it within the relaxed open-plan scheme.
 In the gorgeous family home below, the island helps shield the play area from the busy kitchen while allowing our client to keep an eye on the kids while the grown-ups cook or enjoy a coffee with friends.

 Whether you love hosting fabulous celebrations or prefer keeping your culinary skills behind the scenes, there are endless possibilities to create a beautiful and practical bespoke kitchen island that works for you and your home.
 If you’d like more advice on including a kitchen island in your design, please don’t hesitate to get in touch with our knowledgeable award-winning team of designers.
 You can give us a call on 01444 647640 or drop us an email at [email protected].